neo4j-devtools/relate/documentation/RFCs/dbms-plugins/dbms-plugins.rfc.md

 ```

 # Motivation
 Extending DBMS functionality using plugins is common practice in the Neo4j community.
 Furthermore, certain graph apps depends on one or more plugins being installed to function correctly.
-To this end we want to enable `@relate` to manage DBMS plugins as well as extension dependencies (on plugins and other extensions) to help users setup and consume Neo4j DBMSs, tools, and apps.
+To this end we want to enable `@relate` to manage DBMS plugins to help users setup and consume Neo4j DBMSs, tools, and apps.

 # Detailed design
 ## DBMS plugin discovery